E-path 1

 Sméleden (Björsjö – Jätturn/Tunsan)

-Trail markers: Currently, the trail is not fully marked according to national standards.
-Where markings are present, they are orange on trees and signs.
-The trail is not fully marked in the terrain, but efforts are underway to improve markings.
+Trail marking: The trail is currently not fully marked according to the national standard.
+Where markings exist, they consist of orange paint on trees and signs.
+The trail is not fully marked in the terrain, but work to improve the markings is ongoing.

 Trail maps and books: 66 Ludvika Sverigeserien 1:50,000 (Norstedts Kartor), Naturkartan (opens in new tab)